george-pov/YTSkedy/docs/ui/development/end-to-end-testing.md

 Browser-level tests are optional verification for the Angular app.
 They complement unit tests, visual review, accessibility review, and manual checks.
-They are not a required release gate, CI gate, or default condition for merging changes unless the project later adopts that policy.
+They are optional for merging changes and are not a CI gate.

 Playwright is the selected browser-level e2e test runtime for YTSkedy.
 The current setup runs durable specs from `src/ui/tests/e2e/` and writes generated